-Average I (aveop1)
+Average I (aveop I)

-- I On the Definitions toolbar, click Component Couplings and choose Average.
-Choose wireframe rendering to get a better view on some boundaries where you will assign boundary conditions. - 2 Click the Wireframe Rendering button on the Graphics toolbar. - 3 In the Settings window for Average, locate the Source Selection section. - 4 From the Geometric entity level list, choose Boundary. - 5 Select Boundary 4 only.
+- In the Definitions toolbar, click Component Couplings and choose Average.
+Choose wireframe rendering to get a better view on some boundaries where you will assign boundary conditions. - 2 Click the Wireframe Rendering button in the Graphics toolbar. - 3 In the Settings window for Average, locate the Source Selection section. - 4 From the Geometric entity level list, choose Boundary. - 5 Select Boundary 4 only.